firefly-iii/docs/docs/installation/docker.rst

 Upgrade
 ~~~~~~~

-To update the container just run ``docker stop firefly-app && docker pull jc5x/firefly-iii && docker start firefly-app``.
+To update the container just run ``docker stop firefly_iii_app && docker pull jc5x/firefly-iii && docker start firefly_iii_app``.
 You can even add this command to a chrontab.
 Before you visit it again, upgrade the database:

 .. code-block:: bash